shorinji/android-minesweeper/README.md

 | Step   | Outcome
 | ------ | ---------------------------------------
 | step 0 | New project
-| step 1 | Basic structure and screen layout (Inklusive rendering)
+| step 1 | Basic structure and screen layout
 | step 2 | Base code to handle screen rotation
-| step 3 | Data structures of the game	 förklara gridstruktur
+| step 3 | Data structures of the game
-| step 4 | Drawing tiles	 	förklara en spritemap
+| step 4 | Drawing tiles
 | step 5 | Interacting with the game
 | step 6 | Game logic
 | step 7 | menues and score keeping